timeisanillusion/vagrant-scaleio-simple/README.md

 To use this, you'll need to complete a few steps:

 1. `git clone https://github.com/timeisanillusion/vagrant-scaleio-simple`

-2. Download the ScaleIO 2.0 RHEL package, and make sure the required rpm packages are under /scaleio and referenced correctly in the vagrant file packagetb,packagemdm,sds,and packagesdc (Default there for 2.0-5014.0.el6.x86_64.rpm)
+2. Download the ScaleIO 2.0 RHEL package, and make sure the required rpm packages are under /scaleio and referenced correctly in the vagrant files packagetb,packagemdm,sds,and packagesdc (Default is for 2.0-5014.0.el6.x86_64.rpm)

 3. Run `vagrant up` (if you have more than one Vagrant Provider on your machine run `vagrant up --provider virtualbox` instead)